shred/tzxtools/docs/tzxcat.md

 A converter can be applied to the output.
 If no converter is chosen, the output is just the binary content of the selected block.
 Available converters are:

-* `-t`, `--text`: Convert ZX Spectrum text to UTF-8.
+* `-t`, `--text`: Convert ZX Spectrum text to plain text.
-* `-B`, `--basic`: Convert ZX Spectrum BASIC to plain UTF-8 text.
+* `-B`, `--basic`: Convert ZX Spectrum BASIC to plain text.
 The result is what you would see on the screen after a `LIST` command.
 Inline attribute changes are ignored though.
 * `-A`, `--assembler`: Disassemble the block, using a simple Z80 disassembler.
 Undocumented Z80 op codes and Z80N (ZX Spectrum Next) op codes are supported.
 The disassembler also supports the `exit` and `break` pseudo op codes of the #CSpect emulator.
 * `-S`, `--screen`: Convert a ZX Spectrum SCREEN$ to PNG.
 It is recommended to select the SCREEN block using the `--block` option.
 * `-d`, `--dump`: Generate a hex dump of the block contents.